rcatlin/valheim-server-cdk/README.md

 There is no current script to restore old world files.
 This must be done manually.

+# Destroy

+You can destroy the stack and most resources by running `npm run destroy`.

+This command will not result in the deletion of the S3 bucket (backup folder) or the Elastic IP (public ip).

 # Possible Future Improvements (if odin wills)